 Enjoy these stories, and check out some of our older ones in our archives.

-Looking forward to hearing more great stories and schmoozing with all the readers and listeners over wine and snacks on March 11th, 2018 for our next DimeStories open mic.
+Looking forward to hearing more great stories and schmoozing with all the readers and listeners over wine and snacks on June 10th, 2018 during our next DimeStories open mic.
 As always, sign-ups begin at 5:00 pm, and we begin readings at 5:30 pm.
 Come a little early and/or stay a little late for some schmoozing, snacks and wine.

 3315 Hyland Avenue, Suite H